mangila/spring-crud/HOWTORUN.md

 Run `ansible-playbook playbooks/playbook.yaml` to provision the application to the EC2 instance.

+The EC2 instance will be accessible via SSH on port 22 and on port 80 via its public IP and DNS name.

 ### Build and push the Docker images:

 `ansible-playbook playbooks/local-build-images.yaml`